loglob/olspy/README.md

 - Retrieve some metadata about a project (name, description, etc.)
 - Retrieve the compiled PDF for a project

-See `Program.cs` for example usage.
+See `Example/Program.cs` for example usage.

 ### What it *can't* do
 - Enumerate existing projects